-With spectacular weather earlier this season, I couldn’t wait to take advantage of prime conditions.
+With spectacular weather, I couldn’t wait to take advantage of prime conditions.
 However, the pain flared all too soon when out on the trail.
-I decided if ballet on skis is possible, why not yoga on snowshoes?
+So I decided if ballet on skis is possible, why not yoga on snowshoes?

-I know some of you have been doing it for years and I don’t know why I never thought of it before.
-However, I tried a little on the spot yoga my next outing and it helped extend my “pain guided” time on the trail.
+I know some of you have been doing it for years, and I don’t know why I never thought of it before.
+However, I tried a little on-the-spot yoga on my next outing.
+It helped extend my “pain-guided” time on the trail.

-My problems are in the lower back—L3, and L4—so some of the best yoga moves are the ones done bending from the hips.
-You will have to adjust according to your injury—consult your physiotherapist, chiropractor, or physician for specifics to your condition—but as long as you’re still mobile, there’s probably some moves suitable for you.
+My problems are in the lower back—L3 and L4—so some of the best yoga moves are the ones done bending from the hips.
+Of course, you will have to adjust according to your injury—consult your physiotherapist, chiropractor, or physician for specifics to your condition—but as long as you’re still mobile, there are probably some moves suitable for you.

-When I’m indoors, cat/cows, planks, and cobra poses are ideal.
-While outdoors and on snowshoes, I’m limited to mostly upright yoga positions, but some low to the ground poses are possible.
+Cat/cows, planks, and cobra poses are ideal when I’m indoors.
+While outdoors and on snowshoes, I’m limited to primarily upright yoga positions, but some low-to-the-ground poses are possible.
 And if I’m feeling really adventurous, I can throw in a happy baby or a back roll from a squatted position.

 It’s all up to what you’re comfortable with and your ability–you don’t want to make your issues worse.
-Depending on your ability and experience, you can execute a fairly well-rounded routine on the snow in a short time frame, helping to make your hikes as pain-free and rejuvenating as possible.
+Depending on your ability and experience, you can execute a fairly well-rounded routine on the snow quickly, helping to make your hikes as pain-free and rejuvenating as possible.